NGO Another Way (Stichting Bakens

 appropriate technologies for the construction of adequate and secure housing

-for the poor, with financial and technological assistance to developing
+for the poor, with financial and technological assistance to developing countries,

-conditions and vulnerability to natural disasters;
+vulnerability to natural disasters;

 (c) Increase decent employment, credit and